Relief from pain and protection

 Why Root Canal Treatment Matters

 When infection or deep decay reaches the centre of a tooth, it can cause significant pain and damage.
-Root canal therapy removes the infected tissue, disinfects the area, and seals the tooth to prevent further issues.
+A root canal north York treatment removes infected tissue, disinfects the area, and seals the tooth to prevent further issues.

-This treatment not only stops infection but also preserves your natural tooth, avoiding the need for extraction or replacement.
-With root canal therapy, you can:
+This treatment helps stop infection while preserving your natural tooth, avoiding extraction or replacement.
+With endodontic treatment, you can:

-Saving your natural tooth helps maintain proper alignment, chewing ability, and overall oral health, giving you both comfort and confidence in your smile.
+Saving your natural tooth helps maintain alignment, chewing ability, and overall oral health, giving you comfort and confidence in your smile.

 A process to protect your tooth